Mysterious Billy Smith: 1891 San Francisco, California

-William fought two exhibitions matches against older established boxers.
+William fought two exhibition matches against older established boxers.

 His first fight was against John Edward Kelly, aka Jack Dempsey, aka Nonpareil Dempsey, who was 9 years older than William Amos Smith and a weight class above him.
 Dempsey was the first holder of the world middleweight championship from 1884 to 1891.

 William then fought an exhibition match against the Australian boxer called Billy "Shadow" Maber.